 I struggled with this a bit myself for a while.
 I made videos for my various social media channels.
 Shared them.
 But it wasn’t until I recently that I set up a channel.
 And now I think the answer is – Yes, as an academic you should have a YouTube Channel.

-Download So, you’re working from home.
+Download as PDF So, you’re working from home.
 Good on you for taking the leap!
 It will be a fantastic thing.
 Trust me, I’ve been doing it since 2008.
 But there are some things people should know that will make work, and home life easier.